 If you can, drop them off and take advantage of the free babysitting service.
 Even if you go to the shop on your own for 30 minutes or so, have a little bit of time without them.

 Reset yourself, then go and pick them up.

 Hopefully, I have given you some words of wisdom on how to stay cool when your kids are making you angry.

-There really is no point in arguing with a child, so using some self-learned tips, like the ones above, you need to go out of your way to avoid having these ‘heated discussions’.
+There is no point in arguing with a child, so using some self-learned tips, like the ones above, you need to avoid having these ‘heated discussions.’

 Common disagreements come at the usual times, bedtime, mealtime, brushing teeth time, we have to leave the park time, I’ve been in the back of a car, when are we going to get there time.

-Anyway, if you can think of any tips I have missed off from this page, or if I have helped you out in any meltdown situations at home then please get in contact, or leave a reply below!
+Anyway, if you can think of any tips I have missed from this page or if I have helped you out in any meltdown situations at home, please contact me or leave a reply below!